hyprwm/hyprland-wiki/content/Useful Utilities/Screenshots-and-Recording.md

 [Flameshot](https://github.com/flameshot-org/flameshot).
 It's been created to provide improvements over existing screenshot tools and is an almost drop-in replacement for swappy.

-For example, to take a screenshot and open it with `Satty`, Ctrl-C to copy to clipboard and Ctrl-S saves it to `~/Pictures/Screenshots/`:
+For example, to take a screenshot and open it with `satty`, Ctrl-C to copy to clipboard and Ctrl-S saves it to `~/Pictures/Screenshots/`:

 ```lua